 As a dog owner, you can do the following to reduce the chances of your dog attacking a koala:

-- if you have gum trees on or near your property, check them regularly before allowing your dog to roam
+- check gum trees on or near your property regularly before allowing your dog to roam

-- install an animal-proof boundary fence at your property, to ensure your dog is secured and unable to roam
+- install an animal-proof boundary fence at your property to secure your dog

-- notify your neighbours of any koala sightings in your area
+- notify your neighbours of koala sightings in your area

-- walk your dog on a leash, unless you're in a designated off-leash area
+- walk your dog on a leash, unless in a designated off-leash area.